bixb922/crank-organ/doc-software/README.md

 ### Transpose scale if necessary
 If you have a organ with, say, a 20 note Carl Frei scale, that scale may start on F, G or other notes as lowest note.
-Use the transpose buttons to adjust the scale until the lowe
+Use the transpose buttons to adjust the scale until the lowest note fits.

-st note fits.
 The transpose buttons shift the complete scale up or down one semitone.

 ### Test solenoids
 Next to each solenoid pin definition there is a test button.
 If the hardware and solenoids are connected, this is a way to test if the wiring is correct.